 The broadcast method used with Bluetooth Legacy Advertising signals impose a strict size limitation on the amount of data that can be transmitted in each radio burst.
 Therefore the relevant data is divided into different categories and each category is transmitted via its own message.

 The standards defines 6 such messages and an additional 7th message type for packing multiple messages together into a message pack (used when transmitting on Wi-Fi NaN, Wi-Fi Beacon or Bluetooth Long Range with Extended Advertising).
-To support easy data transfers to/from a drone ID transmitter/receiver, MAVLink messages supporting all the fields of the drone ID messages have been made available.
+To support easy data transfers to/from a Remote ID (RID) transmitter/receiver component, MAVLink messages supporting all the fields of the drone ID messages have been made available.
 See Messages below.

 There are multiple possible use cases for the MAVLink drone ID messages:

-- A flight controller sends ID, location etc. data to an onboard Bluetooth/Wi-Fi transmitter module.
+- A flight controller sends ID, location etc. data to an onboard Bluetooth/Wi-Fi RID transmitter component.

 - A drone sends MAVLink drone ID messages via its control link to the Ground Control Station (GCS).
 The GCS is connected via the Internet to a Remote ID server, which stores and publishes the drone's ID, location etc.

 - As above but in the other direction for DAA calculations.